 - Can you buy preloved from charity shops?
 (The secondhand economy of ‘preloved’ goods is bigger in Britain than in any other developed country, generating more than £700m in sales and helping high streets survive, so don’t forget our local charity and hospice shops.)

-Recycle, Re-use and Refill – with the help of local communities, we’ve put together a PDF Download Handy Guide on Recycling from coffee pods to crisp packets, toners to toothbrushes, as well as all the usual Recycling Guides.
+Furthermore Recycle, Re-use and Refill – with recycling in mind and with the help of local communities, we’ve put together a PDF Download Handy Guide on Recycling from coffee pods to crisp packets, toners to toothbrushes, as well as all the usual Recycling Guides.

 Please follow the Recycling Scheme Rules for ensuring this initiative can be run practically for our volunteers and sustainably for the benefit of our community:

 - everything is empty of crumbs;

 - only accepted items are included.

 The Terracycle initiative will not only turn your waste into useful things like outdoor benches, fence posts and watering cans, but will raise funds for Bramham Primary School and keep this type of waste out of landfill, incinerators and the environment.
 In its first 10 months of operation at Bramham Primary School, this environmental initiative has saved 150kg of waste from being incinerated or landfilled!

 Secondly, our group is about to start our journey as a village to become a Plastic Free Community.
 We understand that this won’t happen overnight, but from ‘small acorns grow mighty oak trees’!
 We suggest that a good start would be for us all to stop using avoidable single use plastics (or use sustainable alternatives where needed).
 The other key elements involved are: